-We have audited the financial statements of the Palm Beach Maritime Academy ("School"), A Charter School Sponsored by the District School Board of Palm Beach County, Florida, as of and for the fiscal year ended June 30, 2020, and have issued our report thereon dated September 21, 2020.
+We have audited the financial statements of the Palm Beach Maritime Academy, a charter school under Palm Beach Maritime Museum, Inc. ("School"), sponsored by the District School Board of Palm Beach County, Florida, as of and for the fiscal year ended June 30, 2021, and have issued our report thereon dated September 27, 2021.